 Once you open up a CD with Barclays, you can expect to have interest tallied up and deposited into your account once per month.
-What’s really cool about this is that you can withdraw your interest penalty-free at any time.
-You can even set up automatic transfers so that your monthly interest payments are deposited into another account (whether it’s with Barclays or elsewhere.
+You can even set up automatic transfers so that your monthly interest payments are deposited into another account, whether it’s with Barclays or elsewhere.
 The above APYs are variable, and represent the APY that would be achieved assuming rates stay constant.

-When your CD matures, it will automatically renew into another CD of the same term length.
+When a Barclays CD matures, it will automatically renew into another CD of the same term length.
 But don’t fret; you still have a 14-day grace period where you can withdraw or add money, and/or change the new CD’s term length.
 Barclays requires you to fund your account within 14 days of opening.

-To open up a Barclays CD, you’ll need to be at least 18 years old and live in the U.S. You can easily apply online by clicking the link below.
-All you’ll need to provide is some basic personal information such as name, address, social security, or other taxpayer number.
+To open up a Barclays CD, you’ll need to be at least 18 years old and live in the U.S. You can easily apply online.
+All you’ll need to provide is some basic personal information such as name, address, social security or other taxpayer ID number.

-We love that there are no minimum deposit sizes for their CDs.
-Most banks will require a substantial deposit size, but you can put anything into a Barclays CD, as long as you carry a balance over $0.01.
-This makes it really accessible for people with less money to still earn super-high interest rates, and probably keep them reinvesting the returns.
+The lack of minimum deposits for CDs is a significant benefit.
+Most banks require a substantial deposit, but you can put anything into a Barclays CD, as long as you carry a balance over $0.01.
+This makes it possible for people with less money to still earn super-high interest rates, and probably keep them reinvesting the returns.

 Overall review of Barclays’ banking products